p32929/portfolio-v2/README.md

 ```

 # FAQ
-* Can I use it for any commercial project?
+* Can I use it for any personal/commercial project?
 -> Yes.
-But don't change the `fork icon` and the `URL it redirects to` at the `TOP-RIGHT corner`.
+But don't change/remove the `fork icon` and the `URL it redirects to` at the `TOP-RIGHT corner`.
 So that, others can also benefit from the repository.

-* Can I use it for making my personal portfolio?
+* Can I use it for making my personal/commercial portfolio?
 -> Definitely.
 But make sure you FORK it while doing it :)

 * Can I share your portfolio link with my friends?